-Behold our FTC disclosure masterpiece here.
-The following article was last updated on Jan 12, 2023 ...
+Our blockbuster FTC disclosure awaits here.
+The following article was last updated on Dec 4, 2025 ...

 Motorcycle Training At Real World Speed

 We stress the value of track days throughout this website.
-Continued learning, an enormous key to safety no matter the pastime, helps keep our minds fine tuned.
-When instructor Jason Herheim (MSF RiderCoach in Madison, Wisconsin) informed us that he was building a public-pace motorcycle training course for the track setting, our curiosity was immediately piqued.
+Continued learning, an enormous key to safety no matter the pastime, helps keep our minds fine-tuned.
+When instructor Jason Herheim (MSF RiderCoach in Madison, Wisconsin) informed us that he was building a public-pace motorcycle training course for the track setting, his news immediately piqued our curiosity.

 The kind of advanced motorcycle training Jason's conjured isn't race oriented.
 Instead, his curriculum further builds a rider's skill set so they might ride more safely and with greater confidence at real world speeds.
 It also buffers student safety margins in a contained, concentration-friendly environment, which is where MotoVid's track accessibility comes into play.